matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

 # MSC3173: Expose stripped state events to any potential joiner

+It can be useful to view the partial state of a room before joining to allow a user to know *what* they're joining.
+For example, it improves the user experience to show the user the room name and avatar before joining.

-The current design of Matrix somtimes allows for inspecting part of the room state without being joined to the room:
+It is already allowed to partially view the room state without being joined to the room in some situations:

 * If the room has `history_visibility: world_readable`, then anyone can inspect it (by calling `/state` on it).